awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lightsail-loadbalancer.md

 The `AWS::Lightsail::LoadBalancer` resource specifies a load balancer that can be used with Lightsail instances\.

 **Note**
-You cannot attach attach TLS certificates to a load balancer using the `AWS::Lightsail::LoadBalancer` resource type\.
-Instead, use the `LoadBalancerTlsCertificate` resource type to create a certificate and attach it to a load balancer\.
+You cannot attach a TLS certificate to a load balancer using the `AWS::Lightsail::LoadBalancer` resource type\.
+Instead, use the `AWS::Lightsail::LoadBalancerTlsCertificate` resource type to create a certificate and attach it to a load balancer\.

 ## Syntax<a name="aws-resource-lightsail-loadbalancer-syntax"></a>